THCP, also known as tetrahydrocannabiphorol, might sound like a mouthful but its potency and benefits for health could make it a household name!

 Differences between these two cannabinoids seem to relate to their potency and the duration of their effects.
 THCP shows several benefits that put it on the top of the list of promising phytocannabinoids:

 Yes, it is true.
-THCP is a more potent molecule than THC, which means that lower doses are required to produce the same psychoactive results.
+THCP is a more potent molecule than THC, which means you need lower doses to produce the same psychoactive results.

 The studies conducted by the group of Italian scientists mentioned above showed that THCP has an approximately thirty-fold higher binding activity for the CB1 receptor than the levels reported for THC by previous works.

-CB1 and CB2 receptors are involved in various physiological processes, including appetite, pain sensation, mood, and memory.
-Therefore, THCP could be more potent than THC at binding with the ECS, at least two to thirty three times more potent!
+CB1 and CB2 receptors take part in various physiological processes, including appetite, pain sensation, mood, and memory.
+Therefore, THCP could be more potent than THC at binding with the ECS.
+At least two to thirty three times more potent!

 THCP’s pharmacological effects and subject response were tested on mice by evaluating several parameters after treatment with either THC or THCP.
 The tests indicate that THCP treatment decreased mice’s locomotor activity and body temperature!

-THC and CBD have been shown in numerous preclinical studies to diminish the duration, severity and incidence of epileptic seizures, while THCP’s pharmacological effect on humans is yet to be studied.
-Regarding the characteristics of THCP of high affinity for CB1 binding and overall high cannabimimetic activity, THCP products molecule holds the promise for new compounds with anti-epileptic activity, among other neurological diseases.
+THC and CBD have been in numerous preclinical studies to diminish the duration, severity and incidence of epileptic seizures.
+However, THCP’s pharmacological effect on humans is yet to be studied.
+Regarding the characteristics of THCP of high affinity for CB1 binding and overall high cannabimimetic activity.
+THCP products molecule holds the promise for new compounds with anti-epileptic activity, among other neurological diseases.

 THCP – Unbound Potential

-However, research into this new cannabinoid is still in its early stages so while these findings are extremely exciting, it’s still too early to say for sure whether or not its benefits can be applied in the real world.
+However, research into this new cannabinoid is still in its early stages so while these findings are extremely exciting.
+It’s still too early to say for sure whether or not its benefits are beneficial.
 Nevertheless, the cannabinoid is another exciting opportunity to dive deeper into the holistic benefits of cannabis.

 If you want more information on other minor cannabinoids, be sure to check out our other articles below!